-- You owe no tax when ISOs are granted. - You owe no regular income tax when you exercise the ISOs. - If you sell the stock after holding the shares at least one year from the exercise date and two years from the grant date, you pay tax on the sale at your long-term capital gains rate.
-You also may owe the NIIT. - If you sell the stock before long-term capital gains treatment applies, a "disqualifying disposition" occurs and any gain is taxed as compensation at ordinary-income rates.
+- You owe no tax when ISOs are granted. - ✓ You owe no regular income tax when you exercise the ISOs. - If you sell the stock after holding the options for at least one year and then holding the shares for at least one year from the exercise date, you pay tax on the sale at your long-term capital gains rate.
+(Depending on what happens with proposed tax law changes and your income level, this could end up being the same as your ordinary rate.)
+You also may owe the NIIT.

+If you sell the stock before longterm capital gains treatment applies, a "disqualifying disposition" occurs and any gain is taxed as compensation at ordinary-income rates.
 (Disqualified dispositions aren't, however, subject to FICA and Medicare tax, including the additional 0.9% Medicare tax.)